 Affected Person.
 As defined by Idaho Code Title 67, Ch.
 65,

-Agricultural.
+Agricultural/Forest.
 Land that is actively devoted to agricultural production such as:

 1. Used to produce field crops, including, but not limited to grains, feed crops, fruits, trees, and vegetables.